lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: abstract

-    The objective of this tutorial is to use
-    LAMMPS and perform a simple molecular dynamics simulation of a binary fluid.
-The system is a Lennard-Jones fluid made of neutral
+    The objective of this tutorial is to perform a simple molecular dynamics simulation of a binary fluid using LAMMPS.

+..  container:: abstract

-    particles with different diameters in a cubic box with periodic boundary conditions.
-A Langevin thermostat is
+    The system is a Lennard-Jones fluid made of neutral particles with two different diameters in a cubic box with periodic boundary conditions.
+The temperature of the system is imposed using a Langevin thermostat, and some basic quantities are extracted from the system, such as the energy
-    applied to the particles to impose the temperature of the system.

 ..  container:: abstract